 Adam joined Watsi on March 10th, 2015.
 Five years ago, Adam became the 995th member to automatically support a new Watsi patient every month.
-Since then, 4,952 more people have become monthly donors!
-Adam's most recent donation traveled 8,800 miles to support Sambo, a single mom-of-five from Cambodia, to fund spinal surgery following a serious fall.
+Since then, 5,477 more people have become monthly donors!
+Adam's most recent donation traveled 8,700 miles to support Florian, a hardworking young man from Tanzania, to fund hydrocephalus treatment.

 Sambo is a 39-year-old rice farmer.
 She has five children, three of whom are in primary school.
 Her husband passed away after a traffic accident three years ago.
 She spends most of her time looking after her children and doing housework, but when she has free time she likes to watch TV.
 On June 4th, she fell out of a tree from a height of about three meters and suffered trauma to her spine.
 Her family took her to a local government hospital where they determined she has a compression fracture.
 Now, Sambo cannot stand or walk, and is experiencing severe back pain.
 She has also lost some muscle and bladder control.
 She has come to Watsi's Medical Partner CSC for treatment.
 The doctors at CSC will perform a decompression surgery in order to restore her nerve function.
 Once Sambo fully recovers from the procedure, doctors hope she will be able to walk easily again.
 She will also regain muscle strength and control, and will no longer experience severe back pain.
 Sambo said, "Since this accident, I am so worried about my children, and that they will not have me to take care of them.
 I hope I can walk again quickly after this surgery, so I can do everything I need to do for them."